top of page

 Theme 3 - Aboriginal Society

-Building on the discussions of Aboriginal thought systems in second theme, the eight articles in the third theme of ‘Aboriginal Society’, show how these concepts and principles apply in practice.
+Building on the discussions of Aboriginal thought systems in the second theme, the twelve articles in the third theme of ‘Aboriginal Society’, show how these concepts and principles apply in practice.

-As is warned in the first article of this section, students may be put at risk of brain hemorrhage when reading these articles.
-This is particularly so in the second and third articles on totemic kinship.
+As is warned in the second article of this section, students may be put at risk of brain hemorrhage when reading these articles.
+This is particularly so in the third, fourth and fifth articles on totemic kinship.
 This is partly because the cyclical Aboriginal systems are so different to the linear systems of western thought.

-However gaining even a faint grasp of these concepts will hopefully enrich your practical understanding of the Aboriginal mindset, as outlined in the five final articles of this section.
+However, gaining even a faint grasp of these concepts will hopefully enrich your practical understanding of the Aboriginal mindset, which is a key objective of this whole course.

 THEME 3 - QUESTIONS FOR CONSIDERATION

-1. Are your granddaughters only girls and your nephews only boys?
+1. In Aboriginal society, are your granddaughters only girls or your nephews only boys?

-5. Have the assumptions of Terra Nullius affected you own knowledge of Australian history?
+7. Have the assumptions of Terra Nullius affected your own knowledge of Australian history?

 AH 3.1